-The CHEESE PRODUCTION MOBILE UNIT (CPMU), also named Mobile Dairy School, is an on-going project developed by artist and agroecologist Fernando García-Dory together with Grizedale Arts exploring aspects of food, culture, territory, identity and taste.
+The CHEESE PRODUCTION MOBILE UNIT (CPMU), also named Mobile Dairy School, is an ongoing project developed by Spanish artist and agro-ecologist Fernando García-Dory exploring aspects of food, culture, territory, identity and taste.

-The Project takes as it’s starting point John Ruskin’s Migratory Dairy School, an initiative that provided local farmers with the additional skills necessary to diversify their production and increase their income.
+The project takes as it’s starting point John Ruskin’s Migratory Dairy School, a 19th century local initiative that provided local farmers with the additional skills necessary to diversify their production and increase their income.

 The Mobile Dairy School has three stages: